JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 1. We send an API request to the web server via the internet
 2. The web browser directs the request to the database in the form of a query
 3. The results of the query are collected into a nice little package and the web server directs it back to us
-4. We get our requested data in the form of an API response (most commonly with <a class = "post" = "https://en.wikipedia.org/wiki/JSON">JSON</a> structure)
+4. We get our requested data in the form of an API response (most commonly with <a class = "post" href = "https://en.wikipedia.org/wiki/JSON">JSON</a> structure)

 Since <a class = "post" = "https://dictionaryapi.com/products/api-collegiate-dictionary">Merriam-Webster does provide a Web API</a>, we'll be able to proceed, and we'll do so using a programming language called `VBA`.